michaelmarzec/michaelmarzec.github.io/_posts/2022-03-28-basicattentiontoken-predictiveanalysis.md

 <td> <img src="./assets/BAT-Crypto-Analysis/BTC_USD_Price_Plot.png" alt="Drawing" style="width: 350px;"/> </td>
 </tr></table>

-I also plotted their rolling correlations and a quick summary of correlation table:
+I also plotted their rolling correlations and a quick summary correlation table:

 <table><tr>
 <td> <img src="./assets/BAT-Crypto-Analysis/rolling_correlation.png" alt="Drawing" style="width: 350px;"/> </td>
 <td> <img src="./assets/BAT-Crypto-Analysis/correlation_table.png" alt="Drawing" style="width: 550px;"/> </td>
 </tr></table>

-Quickly, we can see that BAT/USD and and BTC/USD are highly correlated (87%).
+Quickly, we can see that BAT/USD and BTC/USD are highly correlated (87%).
 This indicates trading between the two likely has marginal upside.
 However, we can also see negative correlations between BAT/BTC and both BAT/USD and BTC/USD.
 Initially, I figured this is likely intertwined with BTC pricing (per USD) – I expand on this thought in the Future Efforts section.
 However, for now, I’ll focus on modeling BAT against the USD, rather than BTC.

 ### Model Development